Detroit Michigan, USA Travel Guide

 Detroit generally follows standard American meal times: Breakfast (7 AM - 10 AM), Lunch (MIDDAY - 2 PM), Dinner (6 PM - 9 PM).

-Lots of restaurants have brunch on weekends, typically from 10 AM to 2 PM.
+Many restaurants offer brunch on weekends, typically from 10 AM to 2 PM.

-A natural-casing hot dog in a steamed bun, covered with a rich, savory, beanless meat chili, yellow mustard, and chopped white onions.
+A natural-casing hot dog in a steamed bun, topped with a rich, savory, beanless meat chili, yellow mustard, and chopped white onions.

-Find at Lafayette Coney Island or American Coney Island downtown.
+Find at Lafayette Coney Isle or American Coney Island downtown.

-A square pizza baked in a rectangular steel pan with a thick, chewy crust that happens to be crispy on the bottom.
+A square pizza baked in a rectangular steel pan with a thick, chewy crust that is crispy on the bottom.
 Caramelized cheese edges are a signature.

 Try at Buddy's Pizza, credited with inventing this style.